Match Officer - School Competitions QLD

 What You'll Be Doing – A Day in the Life:

-As Match Officer, you'll be out in the community helping kids get moving and feel part of something bigger through AFL.
+As a Match Officer, you'll be out in the community helping kids get moving and feel part of something bigger through AFL.
 Your day could include:

 - Coordinating the logistics of match day including game timings, operations requirements and liaison between coaches, players & officials, and ensuring all rules and safety procedures are followed.